 When I worked at the BBC World Service back in the 1990s, I was lucky enough to work with some Czech colleagues who told me how fantastic the city was.
 Over the years, other family and friends have also raved about the city.
 So, Olivier and I decided to head off for a relaxing weekend mini break in Prague before our wedding.

-Having visited the city recently, I can confirm that Prague is definitely worth visiting.
-It’s a relatively small city so it’s perfect for a weekend-away and most of Prague can be seen on foot.
-Walking around saves money, keeps you fit and gives you the perfect opportunity to admire and soak up the beautiful buildings.
-Prague is a historic city with something for everybody and, what’s more, the food is great as is the beer!
+Prague is definitely worth visiting.
+Prague’s centre is small and can be seen on foot, perfect for a city break.
+Walking around saves money, keeps you fit and enables you to enjoy the beautiful buildings.
+Prague is a historic city with something for everybody and the food is as great as the beer!

-1. Prague is the Perfect Size for a Short Break
+1. Prague is the Perfect Size for a Short City Break

 2. Prague has Cheap Public Transport

 We were amazed at how cheap public transport is in Prague.
-From Prague’s Valcav Havel Airport, the easiest way to get to the city centre is to buy a ticket for 24 CZK (Czech Crowns) which is valid on the bus, Metro and tram system.
-This ticket costs approximately 1 Euro!
-If you decide to take a taxi from the airport to Prague, get an estimate first, but it’s likely to cost you 20-30 Euros.
+From Prague’s Valcav Havel Airport, the easiest way to get to the city centre is to buy a 90-minute ticket for 40 CZK (Czech Crowns) which is valid on the bus, Metro and tram system.
+This ticket costs approximately 1.70 Euros.

 3. Prague is a Safe City

 Prague is a safe place to visit as long as you use your common sense.
 Of course, you are staying in a city and like any city, you need to keep an eye on your personal belongings.
 This is especially true when you are in crowded areas which attract many tourists!

 Avoid changing money at the airport or taking money out at ATMs in Prague as you may be charged high commission fees and have an unfavourable exchange rate!